lab272/semtex_varkinvis/README.md

 After writing a new session file it is best to run meshpr on it before trying to use it for simulations.
 Meshpr will catch most of the easier-to-make errors.
-You can also plot up the results using SuperMongo or other utility as a visual check.
-The rectmesh utility can be used to produce session files for simple rectangular domains - you can edit their tokens and boundary conditions as you see fit.
+You can also plot up the results using meshplot, SuperMongo or other utility as a visual check.
+The rectmesh utility can be used to produce session files for simple rectangular domains – you can edit their tokens and boundary conditions as you see fit.

 Utilities
 ---------